chrishumboldt/rocket-propel/README.md

 ### Gradient

+##### gradient-animate($colour-1, $colour-2, $angle)
+Apply an animated gradient to a background with the relevant colours and angle of your choice.

+##### gradient-animate-angle($top-left-colour, $bottom-right-colour)
+Apply an animated angle gradient to a background with the appropriate top left to bottom right colours.

+##### gradient-animate-horizontal($left-colour, $right-colour)
+Apply an animated horizontal gradient to a background with the appropriate left to right colours.

+##### gradient-animate-vertical($top-colour, $bottom-colour)
+Apply an animated vertical gradient to a background with the appropriate top to bottom colours.

+##### gradient-animate-no()
+Remove any animated gradient from a background.

+##### gradient-angle($left-colour, $right-colour, $angle: -45deg)
+Apply a gradient to a background with the relevant colours and angle of your choice.

 ##### gradient-horizontal($left-colour, $right-colour)
-Apply a linear gradient to the background with the appropriate left to right colours.
+Apply a linear gradient to a background with the appropriate left to right colours.

 ##### gradient-vertical($top-colour, $bottom-colour)
-Apply a linear gradient to the background with the appropriate top to bottom colours.
+Apply a linear gradient to a background with the appropriate top to bottom colours.

 ##### gradient-no()
 Remove the gradient styling.